JohnLeber/CUDA-Path-Tracer/README.md

 9) To use the Crytek Sponza model define CRYTEKSPONZA in framework.h
 10) For indirect lighting I only do two bounces.
 There are too many polygons in the models to do anymore than this at the moment.

-## Potential Improvements and Flaws
+## A few potential improvements and flaws

-1) Most of the execution time is spent doing the triangle/ray the bounding box/ray intersection tests.
-Optimizing this with Kd trees or numerous other techniques would reduce render times which can be massive on models with lots of triangles.
+1) Most of the execution time is spent doing the triangle/ray and bounding box/ray intersection tests.
+Optimizing this with K-d trees or some other techniques would reduce render times which can be massive on models with lots of triangles.
 2) I have not looked at using multiple kernels for the CUDA code.
-Perhaps a separate kernel for Direct light and another for indirect light for example.
+Perhaps a separate kernel for Direct light and another for indirect light...
-3) There is aliasing in the texture sampling code (when the "Use Textures" feature is enabled).
-Filtering, similar to how shaders typically use mipmap chains etc could be looked at.
+3) There is aliasing in the texture sampling code (when the "Use textures" feature is enabled).
+Filtering, similar to how shader sampling use mipmap chains etc could be looked at.
 4) I have made no attempt to minimuize instructions and branhes in the CUDA code.
 There is also C++ recurision in the CUDA code which is consdiered inefficient.